sheyua/RT-tddft/README.md

-This repository contains the Real Time-Time Dependent Density Functional Theory (rt-tddft) extension which enables and the Quantum Espresso code on top of it.
+This repository contains the Real Time-Time Dependent Density Functional Theory (rt-tddft) extension and the Quantum Espresso code on top of it.

 To compile rt-tddft, please compile the quantum espresso code (QE-5.2.0) first.